zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

     - buildConfiguration: release
       dotnet: 1.1

-  # Defines the customizable stages that may be overridden
+  # Defines the customizable stages that may be overridden.
+Each group
-  stages:
+  # is expected to contain 0 or more task directives, which will be injected
+  # at specific points in the template output.
+  groups:
       before_install:
       before_restore:
       before_build: